AlexanderZaytsev/SublimeText2RailsFileSwitcher/README.md

 `Rails File Switcher` switches between MVC files instantly.
 If you are in your User model and you press ⌘+2 (if that's your binding), you will instantly see UsersController.

-This is the alpha version, if something is not working, create an issue.
+This is the alpha version, if something is not working, please, create an issue.

 ## CHANGELOG